christopherhimes/christopherhimes.github.io/_posts/2025/08/2025-08-09-weeknotes-week32.markdown

 * Rewrote the [/about] page to be more than two quick sentences.
 * Drow my son to the movies yesterday to see Freakier Friday with a friend.
 * Caught up with missed episodes of Colbert with Leah this morning.
+* Made burgers and fries at home this week.
+Frying up some french fries for the first time in a long while.
+It's a bit of work but they are delicious.

 * Picked some zucchini from the garden.
 Oh and you can see some baguette in the background too.